J-HangarSpace

 On February 25, 2015, the Equipment Procurement and Construction Office at the Ministry of Defense issued a synopsis of the request for proposal guidelines for those companies wishing to bid for the UH-X contract.
 This called for one helicopter to have been delivered by March 30, 2020.
 A briefing for interested parties was scheduled for March 9, and the deadline for manufacturer’s proposals set at June 2.

 An old adage once said that the only replacement for a DC-3 is another DC-3.
-In the helicopter world, Bell Helicopter Corp. and FHI was proved correct in hoping that the Japan Ministry of Defense would think that could be said of Hueys as well; the Bell 412EPI was selected as the base airframe in July 2015.
+In the helicopter world, Bell Helicopter Corp. and FHI was proved correct in hoping that the Japan Ministry of Defense would think that could be said of Hueys as well.
+The Bell 412EPI was selected as the base airframe in July 2015, and then FHI, which was to change its name to SUBARU in April 2017, announced the conclusion of a prototype development contract on September 2 that same year.
 The Bell 412 and 412EP are well represented in the skies over Japan, including with the Japan Coast Guard and prefectural rescue services (photo below).
 First introduced onto the market in March 2013, the latest 412EPI version offers equipment fit and performance improvements.

 Bell 412 Tochigi